NirvekPanda/GithubPage/index.md

 # Welcome to My GitHub User Page

 Hello there!
-I'm Nirvek Padney, a passionate programmer and a curious individual always looking to learn new things.
+I'm Nirvek Pandey, a passionate programmer and a curious individual always looking to learn new things.
 This page is a glimpse into who I am, both professionally and personally.

 ## About Me